PlaidCloud/website/content/en/docs/reference/glossary/cncf.md

  fosters a community around [projects](https://www.cncf.io/projects/) that orchestrate containers as part of a microservices architecture.

-Kubernetes is a CNCF project.
+PlaidCloud is a CNCF project.

 <!--more-->